justinlittman/fbarc/README.md

 Sometimes for inexplicable reasons, the Graph API will report errors for particular fields.
 For example, as of late 2017, requesting the visitor_posts edge on [SenatorTedCruz](https://www.facebook.com/SenatorTedCruz) with even a limit of 1 results in a "Please reduce the amount of data you're asking for, then retry your request" error.
-To handle these sorts of errors, setting `omit_on_error` will cause the field to be omitted when certain errors are encountered.
+To handle these sorts of errors, setting `omit_on_error` will cause the field to be omitted when the specified error is encountered.
+(Errors are identified using Facebook error codes.)

 `node_batch_size` and `edge_size` are optional; if omitted sensible defaults will be used.
 Node batch size determines how many nodes of that type will be requested at a time.
 A larger number reduces the